xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 External services:
   - mongoDB database

+Detachable services:
+  - webService

 **API:**
 /info                                   -> installation information
 /connected                              -> list all connected device which have not been marked invalid and report if they are active or not
 /invalid                                -> list all connected device which have  been marked invalid and report if the invalidity timestamp
 /measurements                           -> returns the definition of all active measurement
 /latestdata                             -> return latest measurements for all spaces
 /latestdata/{name}                      -> return latest data for space {name}
 /latestdata/{[name0, name1, ...]}       -> return latest data for spaces [name0, name1, ...]
 /reference?n                            -> return the last n reference measurements for all spaces